AdobeDocs/release-notes.de-DE/current.md

 ### Mobile Services und Mobile SDK {#mobile}

-Releasedatum: **26.
-September**

 **iOS: Version 4.18.8**

 Releasedatum: 20.
 September 2019

 * In App Messaging:
-   * Auf Geräten mit iOS 10 oder höher wird das UserNotifications-Framework jetzt verwendet, um lokale Benachrichtigungen für Apps zu planen, die mit UserNotifications.framework verknüpft sind.
-   * Vollbildmeldungen verwenden jetzt WKWebViews von WebKit.framework, das in Ihrem Xcode-Projekt verknüpft werden muss.
-   * Fixed a bug where the Push click-through payload could not be used as traits for In-App Messaging.
+   * On devices running iOS 10 or newer, the UserNotifications framework is now used to schedule local notifications for apps that are linked to the UserNotifications.framework .
+   * Fullscreen messages now use WKWebViews from WebKit.framework, which must be linked in your Xcode project.
-   * Es wurde ein Absturzproblem behoben.
+   * Es wurde ein Fehler behoben, durch den die Push-Clickthrough-Nutzlast nicht als Eigenschaften für In-App-Nachrichten verwendet werden konnte.
+   * Fixed a crash issue.
 * General - Fixed a bug where SDK data was synchronized to the paired watchOS app on every Analytics call.

 **Android: Version 4.17.10**

 Releasedatum: 20.
 September 2019

-* Allgemein: Die Generierung von Gebietsschema-Zeichenfolgen für einige Regionen auf Android-API-Stufe 21 oder höher wurde korrigiert.
+* General: Fixed locale string generation for some regions on Android API level 21 or newer.

 **Unity**